johnzastrow/phpblog/hugo-export/posts/2011-11-01-notes-from-where-camp-boston-2011.md

 ---
-title: Notes from Where Camp Boston 2011
+ #  Notes from Where Camp Boston 2011
 categories:
   - Data processing
   - Database